-By \cite{AM09:paralinearization}, we expect~$ \sigma $ to be at most $ \mu - \alpha - d/2 $ for some $ \alpha > 0 $, corresponding to the extra gain of regularity by the remainder of the paralinearization procedure.
-Although Theorem~\ref{thm::main-infinite} does not give the optimal upper bound for~$ \sigma $, as it is not our priority in this paper, but when $ m = 2 \mu - 6 - d $, $ \sigma $ can still be as large as $ \mu - 9/2 - d/2 - 3/2 $, almost reaching the paradifferential threshold.
+By \cite{AM09:paralinearization}, we expect~$ \sigma $ to be at most $ \mu - \alpha - d/2 $ for some $ \alpha > 0 $, corresponding to the gain of regularity by the remainder in the paralinearization procedure.
+Theorem~\ref{thm::main-infinite} does not give the optimal upper bound for~$ \sigma $, as it is not our priority, but when $ k = 2 \mu - K - d $, the parameter $ \sigma $ can still be as large as $ \mu - K/2 - d/2 - 3/2 $, almost reaching the paradifferential threshold.